Find Places for Rollerblading in Boston

 Best Spots for Rollerblading in Boston

 Here are the best areas to rollerblade or inline skate in the Boston area, including Brookline, Cambridge and beyond (updated for 2021):

-Castle Island has a loop that is favorite spot for rollerbladers and rollerskaters – all with a nice ocean breeze.
+Castle Island has a loop that is favorite spot for rollerbladers and rollerskaters.
+The park’s loop has a nice ocean breeze.

 This park offers scenic views of the Charles River and has paths that are great for rollerblading, and also has a skatepark.

 Arnold Arboretum has some wide cement paths that are ideal for rollerblading – just use the main entrance on The Arborway.

 East Boston Greenway is a 2.5 mile path that runs through Bremen Street Community Park is a path the runs though East Boston.

 Pope John Paul II Park is a reservation located in Dorchester, and has many cement paths that are good for rollerblading and rollerskating.

 The Southwest Corridor Park is path that is over 4 miles long, spanning from Jamaica Plain all the way to Back Bay, with separate paths for walking and biking or rollerblading.

 On Sundays, Memorial Drive, which borders Riverbend Park, closes and is free for rollerbladers to use – a scenic blading path by the Charles River.